Jaswanthchandu/Jaswanthchandu/README.md

 **Data & BI Analyst / Analytics Engineer** · MS in Information Systems @ Syracuse University

-I build data pipelines and the dashboards that sit on top of them — turning scattered, manual data into reporting that teams can trust.
+I build data pipelines and the dashboards that sit on top of them; turning scattered, manual data into reporting that teams can trust.
 2+ years of experience across ETL, data warehousing, and BI, with a background in healthcare analytics.

 **Tech Stack:** SQL · Python (pandas, scikit-learn, XGBoost) · Snowflake · Apache Airflow · AWS (S3, EC2, Lambda) · Tableau · Power BI · dbt